“…I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.”

 — Sri Nisargadatta Maharaji (1973, p.
 245)

-Watch your mind for peace of mind?
-Yes.
+Watch your mind for peace of mind.